 I have to be honest and admit, I really didn't like the thought that Jake couldn't drink anymore.
 I thought that meant that I couldn't have a single beer when we'd go out on Fridays, or at BBQ's, etc..
 (How could I be a supportive wife and have a beer in front of him??).
 I didn't want to feel guilty, drinking in front of my spouse who was on a Lifelong Beer Ban, and I didn't want to have to hide it, either.
 It just seemed so much easier to HOPE that maybe he really could have JUST ONE DRINK, on occasion.

 It's true, there may be some things you could do to repair the damage (supplements, stem cell treatments, PEMF), but you will probably never go 100% back to how you were before... and you will spend a TON OF MONEY (like, enough to buy a large HOUSE) trying to get your health back to a relatively normal state, if that is even possible.
 PLEASE NOTE: Jake quit drinking completely, in September of 2013, but the damage he did to his liver was so extensive, he just continued to get more and more sick, EVEN THOUGH he was completely sober and trying desperately to take better care of his health and turn things around, those "old tricks" just didn't work for him anymore (cleansing, vitamin supplementation, fasting).
 He was hospitalized 3 times in emergency care, 3 months later (amounting to over $200,000 in medical bills).
 (Update / reminder again... that number is up to over a quarter million dollars as of 2016).
-Once you do the damage, it's like getting in a car and having someone tie your foot to the gas pedal, put a huge weight on it, and then tie your hands together so you have no control over the car.
+Once you do the damage, it's like getting in a car and having someone tie your hands behind your back, tie your foot to the gas pedal, and then put a huge weight on it, and now you have no control over the car.
 LIKE IT OR NOT...
 YOU ARE GOING TO CRASH.

 Now here we were, 6 years later, and the decades worth of damage to Jake's liver was finally rearing its ugly head... with big, glaring, flashing lights this time.
 He looked on the verge of death, his skin was greenish grayish yellow, he looked like a walking skeleton who was going to die any day, and his mother cried when she saw him on Thanksgiving.